-Vim Motions has built-in support for .obsidian.vimrc files, compatible with obsidian-vimrc-support syntax.
+Vim Motions has built-in vimrc support, compatible with obsidian-vimrc-support syntax.
 When both plugins are installed, they coexist — Vim Motions registers its own :ob command independently.

 Lua configuration available